Bharti Airtel : Singtel's annual profit plunges to decades low on Bharti Airtel charges | MarketScreener

 Singapore Telecommunications Ltd's annual net profit plummeted about 65% to the lowest in more than two decades and it did not provide forecasts for the current year, citing uncertainty due to the COVID-19 pandemic.

-Shares of Southeast Asia's largest telco fell as much as 4% after it reported a net profit of S$1.07 billion ($754 million) for the year ended March - the weakest since at least 1998.
+Shares of Southeast Asia's largest telco fell as much as 4% after it reported a net profit of S$1.075 billion ($754 million) for the year ended March - the weakest since at least 1998.

 Results were hit due to a S$1.80 billion charge related to its Indian associate Bharti Airtel Ltd's payouts for spectrum charges and licence fees.

-Underlying net profit, which excludes exceptional items, fell 13% to S$2.46 billion.
+Underlying net profit, which excludes exceptional items, fell 13% to S$2.457 billion.

 Weakness in the January-March quarter was exacerbated by continuing data price competition and soft consumer sentiment in Australia, along with lower equipment sales and margins, the company said on Thursday.